Barro/java-afl/README.md

 This makes the compiled information match to what afl-fuzz expects if it has been modified in any way.
-Build systems also try to deduce this (TODO) during compilation from existing `afl-showmap` command if such exists.
+Build systems also try to deduce this during compilation from existing `afl-showmap` command if such exists.

 ### Bazel